The Bella Twins

-The Bella Twins were a professional wrestling tag team that performed in WWE and consisted of identical twin sisters Brie Bella and Nikki Bella.
-Each of the Bella Twins are former WWE Divas Champions.
-Brie was the first twin in WWE to win the title, while Nikki won it twice with her second reign of 301 days being the longest reign for the now defunct title.
+The Bella Twins were a professional wrestling tag team consisting of identical twin sisters Brie Bella and Nikki Bella.
+They are best known for their tenure in WWE, where they are former WWE Divas Champions.
+Brie is the first twin to win the championship, while Nikki won it twice with her second reign of 301 days being the longest reign for the now defunct championship.

-Both sisters signed with WWE in 2007 and were assigned to the developmental territory, Florida Championship Wrestling.
-Brie Bella was called up to the main roster in 2008.
+The Bella Twins signed with WWE in 2007 and were assigned to the developmental territory, Florida Championship Wrestling (FCW).
+Brie was called up to the main roster in 2008.
 In early appearances, she surreptitiously switched places with her sister to win her matches.
-After some weeks, Nikki Bella was revealed as her twin.
-During the next few years, they worked together as a team, as well as individually.
+After some weeks, Nikki was revealed as her twin.
+During the next few years, they worked together as a tag team, as well as individually.
 Each sister won the WWE Divas Championship once before they were released in 2012.
-The Bella Twins made their return in 2013 and were featured in the reality show Total Divas before getting their own spin-off, Total Bellas.
+They made their return in 2013 and were featured in the reality show Total Divas before getting their own spin-off, Total Bellas.
 They were inducted into the WWE Hall of Fame in 2021 as a team.
 The twins would only make occasional appearances in WWE in their last few years, but acted as ambassadors for the company until their contracts expired in 2023.
 Following this, they retired the "Bella" name and reintroduced themselves as The Garcia Twins as "Garcia" was their maiden name.

-In November 2015, Nikki was ranked No. 1 in Pro Wrestling Illustrateds Female 50.
-In 2015, Nikki also won a WWE Slammy Award for Diva of The Year.
+However, the Bella name was revived with Nikki's return to WWE in 2025.

 Early lives and careers

-Nicole and Brianna Garcia were born sixteen minutes apart on November 21, 1983, in San Diego, California and raised on a farm in the outskirts of Scottsdale, Arizona.
+Brianna Monique Garcia-Colace and Stephanie Nicole Garcia-Colace were born sixteen minutes apart on November 21, 1983, in Brawley, California and raised on a farm in the outskirts of Scottsdale, Arizona.
 They are of Mexican and Italian descent and played soccer in their youth.
 The twins graduated from Chaparral High School in 2002.
 They returned to San Diego for college, where Nicole continued playing soccer for Grossmont College, with both twins also working at Hooters.
 A year later, the twins relocated to Los Angeles in pursuit of acting and modeling opportunities, making ends meet doing various gigs from marketing for a now defunct record label, to cocktail waitressing at the Mondrian Hotel.

 They then made their first national TV appearance on the Fox reality show Meet My Folks.
 Following this appearance, the twins were hired to be the World Cup Twins for Budweiser and were photographed holding the World Cup trophy.
 They were contestants in the 2006 "International Body Doubles twins search".
 They participated in the 2006 WWE Diva Search, but did not make the cut.